 Managing the Grow Rooms Air Quality is an important step when setting up an indoor grow space just like it is for your home.
-All grow rooms need consistent air movement as well as regular exhausting and replenishment of air (when not utilizing additional CO2 supplementation) which is typically accomplished with oscillating and inline duct fans.
+All grow rooms need consistent air movement as well as regular exhausting and replenishment of air (when not utilizing sealed rooms with additional CO2 supplementation) which is typically accomplished with oscillating and inline duct fans.
 Many grow rooms utilize carbon and particulate filters made specifically for this application, read more about Grow Room Carbon Filters here.

 There are some other things that you can do to improve the grow rooms air quality however while they can be good for the garden, they can be bad for you and your pets.
 We Are talking about Air Purifiers/Ionizers and Ozone Generators.
 These can be utilized if your grow space isn’t inside your home or in commercial applications where fungi can wipe out the entire garden.
 So what do these devices do exactly?